jhudsl/Informatics_Research_Leadership/docs/04-informatics_relationships.md

 Sharing and discussing budget information early and often can help research members to understand what expectations are reasonable and how collaboration partners may best assist one another.

+It is also important to recognize that:
+> There is a common misconception that the lack of physical experimentation and laboratory supplies makes analysis work automated, quick, and inexpensive. [@carpenter_cultivating_2021]

+However:

+> In reality, even for well-established data types, analysis can often take as much or more time and effort to perform as generating the data at the bench.
+Moreover, it typically also requires pipeline optimization, software development and maintenance, and user interfaces so that methods remain usable beyond the scope of a single publication or project.

+Don't forget to provide some budget for your inforomatics collaborators, as their time ultimately does cost money and there may be computational costs that you may not be aware of.

 ![](images/challenges.png)
 Avocado - find slide